metaphacts/schema.org/README.md

 The configuration file provides additional means to filter only related classes and properties for specific use cases.
 We provide an example configuration file for the resourcehub use case `resourcehub-example-config.json`.

-Please not that the transformer takes the content of the `config.json` file for mappings and filtering.
+Please note that the transformation script takes the content of the `config.json` file for mappings and filtering.
 Additionally, these filtering mechanisms do not provide any reasoning on subclasses or the inherited properties form superclasses.

 ###  Shapes and Restrictions
 We exclude `rdfs:domain` and `rdfs:range` form the generation.